 Hansberry, Lorraine, 1930–65, American playwright, b.
-Chicago.
-She grew up on Chicago's South Side.
-In 1959 she became the first black woman to have a play produced on Broadway when A Raisin in the Sun opened to wide critical acclaim.
-The play dealt in human terms with the serious and comic problems of a black family in modern America.
-Her next play, The Sign in Sidney Brustein's Window (1964) was less successful.
-Hansberry died of cancer at 35.
-A collection of her writings, To Be Young, Gifted, and Black, was published in 1969.
+Chicago, studied Univ. of Wisconsin, Madison, the New School, New York City.
+She grew up in a middle-class family on Chicago's South Side.
+In 1959 she became the first African-American woman to have a play produced on Broadway when A Raisin in the Sun opened to wide critical acclaim.
+The play deals with the serious and comic problems of a contemporary African-American family.
+The powerful drama had an enormous influence on the work of African-American dramatists who came after her, and continues to be widely read, produced, and taught.
+Hansberry's next play, The Sign in Sidney Brustein's Window (1964), was less successful.
+Her Collected Last Plays: Les Blancs, the Drinking Gourd, What Use Are Flowers? was published in 1972, and a selection of her writings, To Be Young, Gifted, and Black, in 1969.
+She died of cancer at 34.Biblio

 See more Encyclopedia articles on: American Literature: Biographies